PostgreSQL Performance Tuning: How to Size Your Database

 These two parameters (

 work_mem) are especially important.
-We’ll come back at them later on in this series, as they’re especially handy in understanding memory-related performance issues in PostgreSQL:
+We look at them in detail later in this series, as they’re convenient in understanding memory-related performance issues in PostgreSQL:

 The cache maintained in